antonvasin/crafting-interpreters/README.md

 1. We can declare two functions `run_when_truthy` and `run_when_falsy`, evaluate our condition and call necessary function.
 In Smalltalk ["decision logic is expressed by sending messages to booleans, numbers and collections with blocks as arguments"](https://cuis-smalltalk.github.io/TheCuisBook/Control-flow-with-block-and-message.html).
 2. Tail-call elimination as done in Lisp.
 This allows us to treat recursion the same as usual loop.
 3. [x] Implement `break` statements.

+### Chapter 10 _p162_

+1. In Smalltalk there are _unary_, _binary_ and _keyword_ messages.
+Unary
+   messages are just a word/name.
+Binary are operators such as `+`, `-`, `*`,
+   etc. Keyword messages are using keywords as arguments: `42 between: 41 and: 43` and it's name is really a `#between:and:` message.
+If we'd pass other set of arguments then the message itself would be different.
+2. Implement lambdas.
+We need to introduce new expression type for anonymous functions.
+   We modify function declaration parsing to check whether we have function declaration or anonymous function.
+3. Not correct because it shadows function parameters.
+Lox allows this but should not since parameters share the function scope and not wrapped in their own.
+   JS also allows to shadow function arguments.
+C and Java don't.
+Generally it is a good idea to prohibit this altogether.